 - 1.1 This Information Management Protocol has been developed to govern how information (including sensitive personal data) is processed between the Essex Police, Fire and Crime Commissioner Fire and Rescue Authority ("the Authority"), and the Police, Fire and Crime Commissioner for Essex ("the PFCC"). - 1.2 It is acknowledged that, in the performance of its statutory functions as both the Authority and the Police and Crime Commissioner, it is necessary for the Police, Fire and Crime Commissioner ("the PFCC") to process information (including sensitive personal data) relating to both policing matters and the fire and rescue service.
-This Protocol is intended to ensure transparency about how such information is processed and handled by staff supporting them in their roles as the Authority and the PFCC. - 1.3 This Protocol is intended to ensure transparency about how such information is processed and shared.
-This Protocol will explain: - a) The relationship between the Authority and the PFCC. - b) Who has managerial oversight and responsibility for the processing of information by the Authority and the PFCC. - c) Which information may be processed under this Protocol. - d) The processes for sharing such information. - e) The use of information under this Protocol. - f) How miscellaneous matters will be managed. - 1.4 For the purposes of this Protocol the term "Authority" means persons employed by the Essex Police, Fire and Crime Commissioner Fire and Rescue Authority who work solely on matters related to the fire and rescue service for Essex. - 1.5 For the purpose of this Protocol the term "PFCC" means persons employed by the PFCC. - 1.6 This Protocol is designed to provide clarity by setting out the administrative processes by which the relevant information processing will occur. - 1.7 Information processed in accordance with this Protocol will comprise of some information that is defined as 'personal data' under Section 1 of the Data Protection Act 2018 ("DPA") and Article 4(1) of the General Data Protection Regulation (2016/679) ("GDPR").
+This Protocol is intended to ensure transparency about how such information is processed and handled by staff supporting them in their roles as the Authority and the PFCC. - 1.3 This Protocol will explain: - a) The relationship between the Authority and the PFCC. - b) Who has managerial oversight and responsibility for the processing of information by the Authority and the PFCC. - c) What information may be processed under this Protocol. - d) The processes for sharing such information. - e) The use of information under this Protocol. - f) How miscellaneous matters will be managed. - 1.4 For the purposes of this Protocol the term "Authority" means persons employed by the Essex Police, Fire and Crime Commissioner Fire and Rescue Authority who work solely on matters related to the fire and rescue service for Essex. - 1.5 For the purpose of this Protocol the term "PFCC" means persons employed by the PFCC. - 1.6 Information processed in accordance with this Protocol will comprise of some information that is defined as 'personal data' under Section 1 of the Data Protection Act 2018 ("DPA") and Article 4(1) of the UK General Data Protection Regulation (2016/679) ("UK GDPR").
 The Protocol helps support compliance with such data protection legislation.